Holy, Holy, Holy Is the Lord of Hosts

 Perseverance and Hope in Pursuing the Holy God

 Can that happen at Bethlehem?
 It can and it is.
 If I saw no signs of it, I would be hard pressed to continue even though I know perseverance is the key to revival.
-A. J. Gordon wrote in his book, The Holy Spirit in Missions, pages 139, 140:
+A. J. Gordon wrote in his book, The Holy Spirit in Missions:

 It was seven years before Carey baptized his first convert in India; it was seven years before Judson won his first disciple in Burma; Morrison toiled seven years before the first Chinaman was brought to Christ; Moffat declared that he waited seven years to see the first evident moving of the Holy Spirit upon the Bechuanas of Africa; Henry Richards wrought seven years on the Congo before the first convert was gained at Banza Manteka.

-Perseverance, prayer and labor, is the key to revival.
-But so is expectation and hope.
+Perseverance, prayer, and labor, are key to revival, but so is expectation and hope.
 And God has given me signs of hope that the experience of Isaiah and Job and Charles Colson can happen here if we continue to go hard after the holy God.
-For example, one of our members wrote me a letter a week ago which said the ministry here has
+For example, one of our members wrote me a letter a week ago, which said the ministry here has

 taken me soaring far past what I formerly perceived as mountaintops, to a grander, greater, bigger, more glorious picture of the God on high than I had ever imagined . . .
 My view of God becomes larger and larger and out of his omnipotent magnificence flows everything, all-sufficiency.
 In the ten months I have been at Bethlehem there has been a wonderful revival in my heart and the flame burns brighter and more surely than it ever has.